irrer/DICOMClient/README.txt

    4. Update the doc version in the README.md file.

    5. Run maven --> package to rebuild everything.
+Then run it again so that tests run against the current jar.

 The DicomDump program will print the contents of a DICOM file and the corresponding binary.
 To run it: java -cp dicomclient-1.0.61-jar-with-dependencies.jar edu.umro.dicom.client.DicomDump MyFile.dcm